 Also, if you come to know the people here, you will recognize that you're in the company of one of the wealthiest communities in the nation.
 In fact, a mere 5.0% of America's neighborhoods are wealthier than the Jackson Ave / Ed Koch Bridge Upper Roadway Approach neighborhood.
 Real estate here is exceedingly well-maintained, and similarly, tends to maintain its value over time.
 The cars driven are mostly luxury brands like Mercedes, Audi, BMW, and Lexus.
 If the public schools aren't up to snuff, the residents of this neighborhood preferentially send their children to private preparatory schools.
 Vacation to Disney?
 Yes, but equally popular are summers in Europe.

-American households most often have a car, and regularly they have two or three.
-But households in the Jackson Ave / Ed Koch Bridge Upper Roadway Approach neighborhood buck this trend.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the Jackson Ave / Ed Koch Bridge Upper Roadway Approach neighborhood has a highly unusual pattern of car ownership.
 65.8% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 99.4% of U.S. neighborhoods.

 Did you know that the Jackson Ave / Ed Koch Bridge Upper Roadway Approach neighborhood has more Asian and Brazilian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 48.8% of this neighborhood's residents have Asian ancestry and 1.8% have Brazilian ancestry.